UrsZeidler/uml2solidity/README.md

 A profile and a set code generators to create solidity contracts from an uml model usable with the Papyrus UML modeler for eclipse.

-a plugin for eclipse: updatesite
+a plugin for eclipse: http://urszeidler.github.io/uml2solidity/uml2solidity-updatesite/

 dependencies: